Piggey/search-tree/README.md

 **Update:** either I'm very dumb, or joining nodes like that would dramatically slow down the searching, which is the main point of this data structure, so I decided to keep it as is.

-### No option to be case-agnostic

-When trying to search a tree with 'BAR' and 'baz' with prefix 'ba', only 'baz' will be returned.

-I want to add the option to be case-agnostic, which means the previous example should return both 'BAR' and 'baz'